 Don’t panic.
 Jonathan Cook can help you and your family through this difficult situation with as little interruption to your education as possible.
 Jonathan has handled student defense cases spanning the Title IX spectrum at colleges and universities all over the United States.
 Jonathan has demonstrated the ability to successfully defend students in the University hearing room.
-Charges successfully defended include rape, sexual violence, sexual assault, sexual harassment, sexual misconduct, stalking and domestic violence.
+Charges successfully defended include alleged rape, sexual violence, sexual assault, sexual harassment, sexual misconduct, stalking and domestic violence.
 Jonathan also advocates on behalf of complainants and survivors.
 As your advisor, Jonathan can help you navigate every stage of the disciplinary process whether you have just received a notice of charge(s) or you are seeking to appeal a decision.

 What is Title IX?

 Title IX of the Education Amendments of 1972 (20 U.S.C. §§ 1681 et seq.) protects people from discrimination based on sex in education programs or activities that receive Federal financial assistance.
 Title IX requires your college or university to investigate complaints of sexual harassment and sexual violence.

 Title IX provides: